gogins/csound-webserver-opcodes/README.md

 The WebKit opcodes embed the WebKitGTK Web browser and its JavaScript runtime into Csound as a set of opcodes.
-They enable a Csound orchestra to include HTML5 code, including JavaScript code; to open a browser window during the Csound performance; to open an Internet resource during the Csound performance; and to control Csound's performance via a JavaScript JSON-RPC proxy for the Csound instance.
+They enable a Csound orchestra to include HTML5 code, including JavaScript code; to open one or more browser windows during the Csound performance; to open Internet resources during the Csound performance; and to control Csound's performance via a JavaScript JSON-RPC proxy for the Csound instance.